kazurayam/junit4ks/README.md

 - [Step Definitions](https://docs.katalon.com/katalon-studio/docs/step-definitions.html)
 - [Running Cucumber Features file](https://docs.katalon.com/katalon-studio/docs/running-cucumber-features-file.html)

 It seemed OK.
-I could nearly achieve what I wanted with it.
-But unfortunately I was blocked by a small defect in Katalon Studio:
+I could nearly achieve what I wanted to do.
+But unfortunately I was blocked by a defect in Katalon Studio:
 - [The Cucumber version bundled in Katalon Studio 5.10.1 is old, therefore sometimes throws exception](https://forum.katalon.com/t/poor-error-diagnostics-when-cucumber-feature-is-problematic/17474/8)

 I could not rely on Cucumber in Katalon Studio.

 ### My fourth attempt

-In January 2019 I read the source of [`com.kms.katalon.core.cucumber.keyword.CucumberBuiltinKeywords`](https://github.com/katalon-studio/katalon-studio-testing-framework/blob/master/Include/scripts/groovy/com/kms/katalon/core/cucumber/keyword/CucumberBuiltinKeywords.groovy) which as disclosed on GitHub. `CucumberBuiltinKeywords` is the core part of Cucumber-Katalon integration.
-I learned it and found that **I could mimic that to implement JUnit-Katalon integration**.
+In January 2019 I read the source of [`com.kms.katalon.core.cucumber.keyword.CucumberBuiltinKeywords`](https://github.com/katalon-studio/katalon-studio-testing-framework/blob/master/Include/scripts/groovy/com/kms/katalon/core/cucumber/keyword/CucumberBuiltinKeywords.groovy) on GitHub. `CucumberBuiltinKeywords` is the core part of Cucumber-Katalon integration.
+I studied it to find that **I could mimic that to implement JUnit-Katalon integration**.
 So I made a new custom keyword class  [`com.kazurayam.ksbackyard.junit.JUnitCustomKeywords`](Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy).
 This looks working fine.

 A long and winding road it was.
 I believe I have found out a satisfactory method to test my custom keywords with JUnit4 within Katalon Studio.
+I publish it as the 2nd release of [my demo project](https://github.com/kazurayam/RunningJUnitInKatalonStudio/).

 ## Description of the demo (2nd release)